pr7prashant/neovim/README.md

 # A Basic Stable IDE config for Neovim

 This repo is my personal neovim config.
-The neovim and plugins are pinned to a versions to avoid breaking changes.
-In this repo I will try to tag configs as newer version of neovim releases.
-The latest config that I use corresponds to the `master` branch and the previous configs have a release tag (neovim version) associated with them.
+The latest config that I use corresponds to the latest version of the plugins and the previous configs have a release tag (neovim version) associated with them.

 ### Migration guide to lazy from packer

 Now this config uses `lazy.nvim` as a plugin manager, so if you are migrating from packer you should probably remove `$HOME/.local/share/nvim` and re-open nvim to re-install the plugins to not face any issues.

 ## Install Neovim 0.10